authsignal/authsignal-php/README.md

 [Authsignal](https://www.authsignal.com/?utm_source=github&utm_medium=php_sdk) provides passwordless step up authentication (Multi-factor Authentication - MFA) that can be placed anywhere within your application.
 Authsignal also provides a no-code fraud risk rules engine to manage when step up challenges are triggered.

+For the most up to date documentation please review our main [API documenation portal](https://docs.authsignal.com).

 ## Installation

 1. Add Authsignal's library as a depependency in composer.json